VeronicaYitingYan/myproject/_pages/django.md

 [3.
 Me](https://www.google.com)

    Resume in Django version.
-   It contain more information about Veronica.
+   It contains more information about Veronica.
 What's her work experience, education and honors.
    Processed by Django and running on AWS.